56th (West Essex) Regiment of Foot: Napoleonic Wars

-On the outbreak of the Napoleonic Wars, a major expansion of the land forces was put in place to deter an invasion; on 25 December 1804, some four hundred men raised in Surrey were placed on the Army establishment as the 2nd Battalion, 56th Regiment, shortly thereafter expanded to 656 men.
+After the Napoleonic Wars began in 1803, a major expansion of the land forces was put in place to deter an invasion; on 25 December 1804, some four hundred men raised in Surrey were placed on the Army establishment as the 2nd Battalion, 56th Regiment, shortly thereafter expanded to 656 men.
 The existing battalion of the regiment was, accordingly, redesignated as the 1st Battalion, 56th Regiment.
 Noting the great success the two existing battalions had had with recruiting, a third was later authorised, and raised in 1813 at Horsham as the 3rd Battalion, 56th Regiment.

-A detachment of the regiment served on board the frigates Psyche and Piedmontaise as marines in 1809–1810, and fought in a brief war with the Indian kingdom of Travancore in 1809.
+A detachment of the regiment served on board the frigates HMS Psyche and HMS Piedmontaise as marines from 1809 to 1810, and fought in a brief conflict with the Indian kingdom of Travancore in 1809.

 1st Battalion

 The first battalion moved from Ireland to the Isle of Wight in January 1805, where it was brought to a full strength of a thousand men, and shortly thereafter embarked for Bombay, where it remained as a garrison for several years.
 In 1808, its strength was augmented to 1300 men.
 A force of 200 men were detached for service in the Indian Ocean in January 1809, successfully raiding the Île Bourbon in September, capturing a large amount of shipping at anchor.

 During this time, in August 1809, the remaining companies of the battalion were shipped from Bombay to Madras at short notice and under great secrecy, in an attempt to make a show of force to avert a possible mutiny of the Indian regiments.
 This was successful, with any violence being averted, and the regiment received the thanks of the Governor in Council.

 In 1810 a second expedition was mounted into the Indian Ocean, with a strong detachment of the first battalion as well as various other units, and the Île Bourbon was taken on 10 July.
 The same detachment then saw action at the capture of Mauritius in December, the last French territory remaining in the Indian Ocean.

 A force of militia volunteers sent as recruits to the 56th arrived as a garrison in Goa in mid-1810.
 It joined the first battalion in 1811, and the Indian Ocean detachment returned later that year.
 To mark the regiment's services in India, it received a new pair of colours as a gift from the Honourable East India Company.

 With the return of Napoleon to France in 1815, the battalion was again despatched to Mauritius to reinforce the garrison there against the possibility of a revolt by the French population, where it remained.